SDU-Embedded/gst-build/README.md

 ### Install meson and ninja

-You should get meson through your package manager or using:
+You should get meson using:

   $ pip3 install --user meson